4.1 Manpower training in aquaculture technologies

 4.6 Information for professionals

-4.7 Technical assistance projects in the sub-sector
+4.7 Technical assistance projects in support of national infrastructure

 4.8 Capital assistance